KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. No image found.
+3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+7. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-HRS-PickupPlan by maan75](https://github.com/maan75/MMM-HRS-PickupPlan)